Scandal at the DIE: Director and nine executives arrested for alleged trafficking of “authentic-fake” passports

 Categories: HAITI

-An unprecedented crackdown has shaken the Directorate of Immigration and Emigration (DIE).
-On Monday, March 23, 2026, its director, Antoine Jean Simon Fénélon, along with nine other senior officials of the institution, were arrested during a joint operation carried out by units of the Central Directorate of Judicial Police (DCPJ).
-Placed in custody, they are suspected of being the cogs in a vast network fraudulently issuing Haitian passports to foreign nationals.
+An unprecedented crackdown has shaken the Department of Immigration and Emigration (DIE).
+On Monday, March 23, 2026, its director, Antoine Jean Simon Fénélon, and nine other senior officials were arrested.
+The arrests took place during a joint operation by units of the Central Directorate of Judicial Police (DCPJ).
+Placed in custody, they are suspected of being part of a vast network that fraudulently issued Haitian passports to foreign nationals.

-This forceful intervention, carried out at the request of the Port-au-Prince public prosecutor’s office, marks an escalation in the fight against administrative corruption, following months of discreet investigation initiated by the Ministry of the Interior.
+This forceful intervention, requested by the Port-au-Prince public prosecutor’s office—responsible for overseeing criminal investigations in the capital region—marks an escalation in the fight against administrative corruption, following months of discreet investigation initiated by the Ministry of the Interior, the government ministry charged with overseeing national institutions like DIE.

-The case, the details of which are just beginning to emerge, originated from an alert issued by the Ministry of the Interior.
+The case, whose details are just beginning to emerge, originated from an alert issued by the Ministry of the Interior.
 According to a source close to the case cited by the newspaper Le Nouvelliste, the ministry, suspecting serious dysfunctions within the DIE, decided not to settle for simple internal checks.
 Instead, it opted for an infiltration strategy worthy of a crime novel.

-An individual, whose identity has not been revealed, was reportedly commissioned and funded by the authorities to carry out a real-world test.
-Their mission: to go to the DIE to obtain a Haitian passport providing… only their photo.
-No identification, no valid supporting documents.
-This deliberately irregular request aimed to test the system’s integrity and, above all, to identify complicit agents willing to disregard all procedures.
+An unidentified individual was commissioned and funded by the authorities to carry out a real-world test.
+Their mission: to visit the DIE and attempt to obtain a Haitian passport using only their photo—no identification or supporting documents.
+This irregular request was designed to test the system’s integrity and, above all, to detect complicit agents willing to bypass procedures.

-According to the government commissioner at the Port-au-Prince Court of First Instance, Me Jean Fritz Patterson Dorval, the investigation aims to determine the level of involvement of the arrested executives in an alleged network issuing “authentic-fake” passports — official documents printed in the registries but issued based on falsified files.
+According to Me Jean Fritz Patterson Dorval, the government commissioner (chief prosecutor) at the Port-au-Prince Court of First Instance, the investigation seeks to determine the level of involvement of the arrested DIE executives in an alleged network issuing “authentic-fake” passports—official documents printed in the registries but based on falsified files.

 Initial accounting and technical checks confirm the scale of the scheme.
 Investigators discovered that the tax identification numbers (NIF) associated with several of these passports do not match the actual applicants.
-This inconsistency reinforces suspicions of a parallel system, where external accomplices may have introduced fictitious applications, or even sold Haitian nationality to foreigners.
+This inconsistency reinforces suspicions of a parallel system in which external accomplices may have introduced fictitious applications or even sold Haitian nationality to foreigners.
 A source close to the investigation also mentions the issuance of passports to foreign nationals, a trafficking operation with potentially international ramifications.

 The operation, which took on the appearance of a raid, was carried out by several DCPJ intervention units.
-In a statement released Monday evening, the Haitian National Police (PNH) detailed the sequence of events: “Intervention units of the Central Directorate of Judicial Police (DCPJ), namely the Research and Intervention Brigade (BRI), the Anti-Vehicle Theft Brigade (BLVV), and the Criminal Affairs Bureau (BAC), conducted, on March 23, 2026, a joint operation at the Directorate of Immigration and Emigration (DIE).
-Following a requisition from the Port-au-Prince prosecutor’s office, the intervention units entered the DIE to carry out targeted arrests.”
+In a statement released Monday evening, the Haitian National Police (PNH) detailed the sequence of events.
+“Intervention units of the Central Directorate of Judicial Police (DCPJ)—the Research and Intervention Brigade (BRI), the Anti-Vehicle Theft Brigade (BLVV), and the Criminal Affairs Bureau (BAC)—conducted a joint operation at the Directorate of Immigration and Emigration (DIE) on March 23, 2026.
+Following a requisition from the Port-au-Prince prosecutor’s office, they entered the DIE to carry out targeted arrests.”

-The statement adds that the suspects were immediately taken to the Port-au-Prince Prosecutor’s Office for an initial hearing.
-“Following this hearing, they were handed over to the DCPJ, which is now responsible for deepening the investigation to establish all the facts of which they are accused,” the statement continues, without detailing the specific charges against the arrested officials.
+The statement says suspects were taken to the Port-au-Prince Prosecutor’s Office for a first hearing.
+Afterward, they were handed over to the DCPJ, which is now responsible for further investigating the case and establishing the facts.

-During the intervention, a justice of the peace placed seals on the passport production office, effectively paralyzing part of the institution’s activities for the duration of the investigation.
+During the raid, a justice of the peace sealed the passport production office, halting part of the institution’s work during the investigation.

-The arrest of DIE Director Antoine Jean Simon Fénélon, at the head of the institution, is an earthquake in Haiti’s administrative landscape.
-It comes at a time when the management of identity documents is crucial for the country’s stability and security.
+The arrest of Director Antoine Jean Simon Fénélon is a major event in Haitian administration.
+It comes at a time when identity document management is vital for national stability and security.

 Share This Article